 "Of course it would work."

 Two stray tears slipped down her cheeks.
 "You... you're always so goddamned egotistical!
 How did you know it would work?
-You'd never done anything like that before!"
+You just knew even though you'd never done anything like that before?"

 A wry smile formed on his lips, though she could see the discomfiture in his eyes.
-"They always told me I had extraordinary abilities, but I couldn't use them because my body couldn't handle the strain.
-I guess..." he paused, "I realized that if I didn't need to preserve my body, I could do something truly amazing.
+"They always told me I had extraordinary abilities but I couldn't use them because my body couldn't handle the strain.
+I suppose..."
+He paused, tipping his head.
+"I realized if I didn't need to preserve my body, I could do something truly amazing.
 Something worthwhile and not just something a group of researchers wanted to see.
 Truthfully, I don't think I did it alone.
 I'm almost certain I had Gene's help.. and possibly more than that."
-He paused, gazing at her.
-"But that.." he sighed, turning his eyes away from hers.
+He hesitated, gazing at her.
+"But that.." he sighed and turned his eyes away from hers.
 "I don't remember."

 Mai burst into tears, covering her face with her hands as she began to sob.
 Rather than any sorrow, it was more the sheer overwhelming nature of the situation she could not handle.
 "But.. if you did that so we could... so we could come back here..."